 Rates are identical for both private lake trips and spring creek trips.
 Please note that the following rates do not include access fees of $40 to $120 per day per angler payable to the landowner.
 In general we charge these fees when you book the trip as part of the deposit and pay the landowner on your behalf, though you may also pre-book with a specific property and cover the access fees yourself.
-Because landowners do not offer a discounted half-day access fee, most private water trips run as full-day trips, though we are willing to run half-day trips as well.
-Normal spring shoulder season discounts apply.
+Because landowners do not offer a discounted half-day access fee, all private water trips run as full-day trips.

 Fishing licenses are required on the Paradise Valley spring creeks.
 They are not required on private lakes since the lakes are non-natural waters completely under the management of the relevant landowners.
 This latter fact does help reduce costs to our guests somewhat.

 Offseason discounts apply from October 15 through April.
 Please note that private lake availability depends on the lakes being ice-free, which is unlikely before early April or after November 15.
 Spring creeks are fishable year-round.

 Note on Montana Private Water Fishing Trip Deposits